effectivehomeoffice/effectivehomeoffice.com/README.md

 Instead, get an external webcam and mount in on top of your primary screen.
 We use a [Logitech C922](https://www.logitech.com/en-us/product/c922-pro-stream-webcam) ($79).

-## Computer monitor
+## Monitor

-Don't work on our notebook monitor.
+Don't work on our notebook monitor for ergonomics reasons.
 Get an external display.
 Our requirements:

 - _27" to 30" diagonal_.
 Not too small and not too big.
 Your workspace should fit on one full-screen.
 - _No ultra-wide_.
 Use a popular aspect ratio, so others can see your full screen when screen sharing.